-Living Gluten-Free For Dummies (Australian Edition)
+Living Gluten-Free For Dummies (Australia/New Zealand Edition)

 Living gluten-free affects many aspects of your life, not just your diet.
 Gluten-free living embraces stocking your pantry with gluten-free food, cooking delicious and nutritious meals, ordering at restaurants, attending social functions and dealing with the emotional challenges of living gluten-free.